albertomosconi/foss-apps/README.md

 - [NetGuard](https://github.com/M66B/NetGuard "NetGuard"): It provides simple and advanced ways to block access to the internet - no root required.
 Applications and addresses can individually be allowed or denied access to your Wi-Fi and/or mobile connection.

 ### Social
+- [Barinsta](https://github.com/austinhuang0131/barinsta "Barinsta"): Open-source alternative Instagram client on Android.
+Barinsta is ad-less, tracker-less and allows you to download posts and stories, and much more.
 - [Signal](https://github.com/signalapp/Signal-Android "Signal"): A messaging app for simple private communication with friends.
 Signal uses your phone's data connection (WiFi/3G/4G) to communicate securely, optionally supports plain SMS/MMS to function as a unified messenger, and can also encrypt the stored messages on your phone.

 ### Utilities